cn0047/stash/ed/go/README.md

 Closing a channel has one more useful feature - reading operations on closed channels do not block and always return default value for a channel type.

+Only the sender should close a channel, never the receiver (otherwise panic).